Moving to Grand Bahama, Bahamas

 If you have not spent a lot of time in Grand Bahama, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "The decision to buy or rent a home in Grand Bahama depends on several factors.
 If you plan to stay in the area for a long time, buying a home could be a good investment.
 Owning a home allows you to build equity over time and could provide a sense of stability and permanence.
 However, buying a home also comes with responsibilities such as maintenance, repairs, and property taxes.
 It also requires a significant upfront investment, including a down payment, closing costs, and potentially renovation costs.
 On the other hand, renting a home in Grand Bahama could provide more flexibility.
 If you're not sure about your long-term plans or if you prefer not to deal with the responsibilities of homeownership, renting might be a better option.
 Renting can also be more affordable in the short term, as it typically requires less upfront money than buying a home.
 It's also important to consider the local real estate market.
 If home prices are high and continue to rise, buying a home could be a good investment.
 But if prices are low or stagnant, renting might be more economical.
 In conclusion, the decision to buy or rent a home in Grand Bahama, Bahamas depends on your financial situation, your long-term plans, and the local real estate market.
-It's a decision that should be made after careful consideration and, if possible, with the advice of a real estate professional," remarked one expat who made the move to Grand Bahama.
+It's a decision that should be made after careful consideration and, if possible, with the advice of a real estate professional," said one expat in Grand Bahama.

 What cultural faux pas should I try to avoid making in Grand Bahama?